pbissonho/koin.dart/website/docs/reference/koin-core/definitions.md

 ## Defining a singleton

-Declaring a singleton component means that Koin container will keep a *unique instance* of yBy using Koin, you describe definitions in modules.
+Declaring a singleton component means that Koin container will keep a unique instance of this definition, you describe definitions in modules.
 In this section we will see how to declare, organize & link your modules.

 ```dart
 // declare single instance for MyService class